falvarezb/roboclimate/README.md

 Have you ever complained about the weatherman failing to predict the weather correctly?

-That's the question this project aims to answer: how reliable are the weather predictions?
+That's the question this project aims to answer: how reliable are the weather forecasts?

 To do so we'll compare the accuracy of different weather models ranging from a naive approach to  sophisticated meteorological models.